Species Introduction

 ✓ Expert Tip

-Introduce new fish slowly and monitor their interactions closely to prevent stress and aggression.
+Introduce new fish gradually and monitor interactions closely during the first few days to ensure compatibility.

 Q: How do I properly acclimatise Apistogramma Borellii to my aquarium?